Elizaongwz/DSA4264/technical-report (eliza).md

 | `mrt_lines_shapefile.shp`  | shp | Shapefile containing coordinates of MRT lines and stations for visualization. |
 | `passenger volume by bus stops`  | csv | Contains hourly passenger volumes (tap-in/tap-out) per bus stop for weekdays and weekends for July, August, and September, along with day type and time period.  |

-For our interface, we used the map from [LTA's OneMap](https://www.onemap.gov.sg) to showcase our visualisations for all bus routes, MRT lines, proposed bus routes, and modified bus routes.
+For our interface, we used [LTA's OneMap](https://www.onemap.gov.sg) to showcase our visualisations for all bus routes, MRT lines, proposed bus routes, and modified bus routes.

 * *Cleaning: How did you clean the data?
 How did you treat outliers or missing values?*
 * *Features: What feature engineering did you do?
 Was anything dropped?*